satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 to enhance current code review systems for software development to support article review.

-The proposal to engage many reviewers and to make the post-publication review process center around rapid iterative feedback relates to “agile software development” (Dingsøyr, 2010), a technology development concept that focuses on iterative development tightly coupled with client feedback.
-This approach stems from the observation that client goals and expectations can change and change unpredictably.
-By focusing on short development cycles, companies adopting this practice can meet the volatility of project aims.
-In the scientific world, new discoveries and technologies create that volatility by providing alternative viewpoints and data acquisition and analysis approaches.
-This makes rapid dissemination and continued reappraisal of research in the context of this new knowledge an imperative.

-In the field of high energy particle physics and others, arXiv.org, an open-access preprint archive established in 1991, has transformed the way results are disseminated, reviewed and debated.
-Authors submit articles to the preprint archive even before they are submitted or appear in a traditional journal.
-Often, discussion and responses take place before the article appears in print.
-Interesting findings and the scientific discourse related to the results are thus brought to the immediate attention of the community and the public.
-This process of rapid, fully open debate based on the exchange of properly formatted technical preprints takes place even in the context of major new results that in other fields would typically be shrouded in secrecy.
-This has been illustrated by the recent activity surrounding the possible discovery of a new particle at Fermilab's Tevatron accelerator that does not fit the Standard Model of particle physics\ :sup:``[3] <#ftnt3>`_`\ .
-We believe arXiv can serve as a model for open post-publication review in other domains of science.

 Despite the advantages of our proposed open review process and the promise offered by existing solutions in other domains, adopting the process will require a change of culture that many researchers may